AI in Data Management: Benefits, Examples, and Best Practices

 Security and privacy

-AI can feel opaque, especially when teams don’t understand how models reach their conclusions.
-That’s where explainable AI (XAI) comes in.
+AI can feel opaque, especially when teams do not understand how models reach their conclusions.
+That's where explainable AI (XAI) comes in.
 Choose tools that make model logic transparent and accessible so stakeholders can interpret and trust the results.

 Change management and adoption